 1. The Matrix (1999)

 The Matrix (1999) might be the most recognized among the technology movies.
-It stars Keanu Reeves as Thomas Anderson, programmer by day, a computer hacker named Neo by night.
+It stars Keanu Reeves as Thomas Anderson, programmer by day, and a computer hacker named Neo by night.
 After he gets contacted by Morpheus, a fellow hacker, they must stay ahead of the government agents hunting them.
 The plot quickly develops into a fight between humans and machines.
 It proposes that our world is an illusion, a simulation to keep us obedient and docile while machines farm us for resources.
 Besides Artificial Reality, the movie also made concepts of “bullet-time” slow motion and wall-running popular.

 2. 2001: A Space Oddysey (1968)